-I am a senior research scientist at Google, working closely with Cordelia Schmid and Kevin Murphy.
-I received my Ph.D. from University of Southern California in 2015, advised by Prof. Ram Nevatia.
+I am a staff research scientist at Google, working closely with Cordelia Schmid and Kevin Murphy.
+I have received my Ph.D. from University of Southern California in 2015, advised by Prof. Ram Nevatia.
 During graduate school, I was lucky enough to work with Sanketh Shetty and Rahul Sukthankar at Google Research; Lubomir Bourdev, Ronan Collobert and Manohar Paluri at Facebook AI Research.
-Before coming to the U.S., I received my B.Eng. in Computer Science at Tsinghua University in 2011.
+Before coming to the U.S., I received my bachelor degree in Computer Science at Tsinghua University in 2011.
 And even before that, I attended Yaohua High School in Tianjin, China.

 Here are a few representative recent publications:

-- Chen Sun, Per Karlsson, Jiajun Wu, Joshua B. Tenenbaum, and Kevin Murphy, Predicting the Present and Future States of Multi-agent Systems from Partially-observed Visual Data.
-ICLR 2019.
+Chen Sun, Per Karlsson, Jiajun Wu, Joshua B. Tenenbaum, and Kevin Murphy, Stochastic Prediction of Multi-Agent Interactions from Partial Observations.
+ICLR 2019. [arXiv]

 For a full list please refer to my Google Scholar page.